FAQs About Selling On-Exchange & Off-Exchange Under-65 Plans

 Can I Sell Both On- and Off-Exchange Plans?

 Yes!
 Agents can sell both types of plans to their clients.
 Ritter offers plans through carriers who sell on- and off-exchange.
-For agents looking to sell off-exchange plans, FFM or state exchange certification is not always required.
-Ritter recommends that agents complete the certification so they can sell both on- and off-exchange plans!
+For agents looking to sell off-exchange plans, FFM or state exchange certification is sometimes but not always required.
+Ritter recommends, however, that agents complete the certification so they can sell both on- and off-exchange plans!
 Contact your sales specialist to learn more about the under-65 plans we provide.

 Do I Earn the Same Commissions for Helping Clients Find a Plan On- and Off-Exchange?